What’s the Difference Between the Toyota Land Cruiser and Sequoia?

 How do the Land Cruiser and Sequoia compare on the inside?

-Both the Land Cruiser and the Sequoia can seat up to eight people.
+Both the Land Cruiser and the Toyota Sequoia can seat up to eight people.
 The Sequoia is more generous with the available head- and legroom on each row compared to the Land Cruiser.
-On the other hand, the Land Cruiser cabin has more high-quality finishings while Sequoia is heavier on the plastic.
+On the other hand, the LC cabin has more high-quality finishings, while Sequoia is heavier on plastic.

-The Land Cruiser is standard with leather seats; leather is available as an upgrade on the Sequoia.
-While the Land Cruiser offers a grander looking cabin, the Sequoia provides more tech.
-The 2020 Sequoia comes with modern infotainment features, including Apple CarPlay and Android Auto.
-These features aren’t available on the 2020 Land Cruiser.
+The Land Cruiser is standard with leather seats and offers a grand cabin, but it doesn’t have some comfort features like Apple CarPlay and Android Auto.
+Leather is available as an upgrade on the Sequoia, and it provides more modern infotainment features, including Apple CarPlay and Android Auto.
 These Toyotas are more evenly matched with active safety equipment and come with features including blind-spot monitoring and lane departure warning.